-bus ID: A 10-bit number that uniquely identifies a particular bus within a group of bridged buses.
+bus ID: A 10-bit number that uniquely identifies a particular bus within a group of bridgedmultiple interconnected buses.
 The bus ID is the most significant portion of a node's 16-bit node ID.
+The value 0x3FF designates the local bus; a node shall respond to requests addressed to its 6-bit physical ID if the bus ID in the request is either 0x3FF or the bus ID explicitly assigned to the node.